JamesVeug/UnitySteamBuildUploader/README.md

 - Set a description to appear on steam
 - Click Downlaod and Upload all

-**NOTE: You can not upload to the none branch (default branch everyone uses).
+**NOTE: You can not upload to the default branch (default branch everyone uses).
 This is on purpose to avoid uploading the wrong build.
 Also the SKD does not allow this.**